drussotto/Boston-Public-Health-Commission-Peer-Leadership-Institute/README.md

 * Neil Locketz
 * Daniel Russotto

+## Application features:
+A major requirement of all the features of the site is that they can be modified by the user.
+Editting site features/content should not require any programming.
+* "News" slideshow on frontpage (at the top)
+  * Slideshow of pictures with captions and subcaptions which scroll on the homescreen
+  * Slides can be enabled and disabled, so editors can display a certain set of cards on the home site.
+  * Slides have an associated link which, when clicked, will redirect the user to the linked page, which may or may not be on the site.
+  * Navigate to `/manage/slideshow` in order to manage the frontpage slideshow.
+    This requires editor privileges
+* "Question of the day"
+  * Daily trivia run on a loop
+  * Statistics kept on responses to questions
+* Role management
+  * Content on the site is restricted based on roles
+  * Each user has a role
+  * Roles are hierarchical, and are (in descending power order):
+    1. Admin
+	2. Editor
+	3. Peer leader
+	4. User
+  * Navigate to `/change-roles` in order modify the roles of users This requires admin privileges
+* Staff page
+  * Lists bios for staff
+  * Navigate to `/staff` in order to view active staff bios
+  * To edit there is a link at the bottom of the page (only visible to editors) that allows editting of staff
+* "What's new" blog
+  * A news feed which is visible to people who visit the site.
+  * Allows user to create their own pages without programming.
+  * Pages can be permissioned
+  * To view a feed of the questions (which you have permission to view), ordered by creation date navigate to `/blog`
+  * Editors are the only ones that are allowed to create blog pages
+  * To create new pages navigate to `/blog/add` (must be logged in as an editor)
+  * To view a created blog page, navigate to `/blog/show?id=<page-objid>`.
+    Keep in mind that you will only be able to view a page if you have permission to see it.
+  * If you are allowed to edit blog pages, navigate to the blog page, and there will be an edit button on the page.
+    Alternatively, you can navigate to `/blog/edit?id=<page-objid>` to edit the page with that objid
+* Resources (for peer leaders, and normal users)
+  * Allows creation of resources that are visible to either peerleaders or normal users.
+  * Resources are links with specified text.
+The links may or may not point to the site (this means they can create custom ones via the blog feature, and linking using the `/blog/show` endpoint)
+* Surveys
+  * Editors can create surveys and individual questions.
+  * Can be administered to logged in users
+  * Provides metrics on distribution of answers to questions
+* Email validation, and registration
+  * Users can register with an email, and are sent an email to validate their email.
+* Password reset
+  * Passwords are stored hashed so to reset the password we send them a "reset token" via email which is good to reset their password for a fixed amount of time.

 ## Installation:

 For those of you who are using OSX or linux (or Cygwin) I've written a script to get you set up.